LiveRamp/reslang/docs/reference.md

 ```

+#### Pagination

+All multi-GET operations support pagination.
+For details about customizing a multi-GET's pagination response, see [pagination.md](./pagination.md).

 ### Representation parameters

 A representation parameter is used to adjust how much detail is returned on a GET or MULTIGET.